alex-b-chase/LRGCE/README.md

 /macqiime/bin/pplacer --pretend -c $REFDIR/$protein".refpkg" $OUTPUT.fa
 ```

+You will see something like this:

 >Found reference sequences in given alignment file.
 Using those for reference alignment.

->Pre-masking sequences... sequence length cut from 464 to 284.
+>Pre-masking sequences... sequence length cut from XXX to XXX.

 >everything looks OK.

-3. if everything is OK, can run!
+3. Everything is OK, can run!

 ```bash
 /macqiime/bin/pplacer -c $REFDIR/$protein".refpkg" $OUTPUT.fa -p --keep-at-most 20